phoenixthrush/phoenixthrush.github.io/README.md

 <br>

 NEW UPDATE!
-DOES NOT FUNCTION PROPERLY - I´m gonna rewrite it in Python!
+DOES NOT FUNCTION PROPERLY - I´m gonna rewrite it in Python! <br>
 edit: tf I also wanna rewrite it in c

 Linux (Support debian based distros)